godotengine/godot-website/collections/_article/maintenance-release-godot-2-1-5.md

 At long last, Godot 2.1.5 is ready and comes packed with new features and bug fixes!
 It's the result of 11 months of work ([since 2.1.4](/article/maintenance-release-godot-2-1-4)) from many contributors who care about supporting our previous stable branch (the current one and main focus being [Godot 3.0.x](/download)).

 [**Download it now**](https://github.com/godotengine/godot-builds/releases/2.1.5/) from our repositories if you are still using Godot 2.1.x for some projects.
-If you use it via the Steam distribution (where both 2.1.x and 3.0.x are included), it has been updated already - please keep in mind that we'll eventually stop distributing Godot 2.1.x on Steam (likely when moving to Godot 3.1). **Note:** This release fixes security vulnerabilities in Godot's marshalling code (see the [Godot 3.0.6 announcement](https://godotengine.org/article-maintenance-release-godot-3-0-6) for details) as well as an OpenSSL security update, so upgrading to this version is *strongly recommended* if you use any networking features.
+If you use it via the Steam distribution (where both 2.1.x and 3.0.x are included), it has been updated already - please keep in mind that we'll eventually stop distributing Godot 2.1.x on Steam (likely when moving to Godot 3.1). **Note:** This release fixes security vulnerabilities in Godot's marshaling code (see the [Godot 3.0.6 announcement](https://godotengine.org/article-maintenance-release-godot-3-0-6) for details) as well as an OpenSSL security update, so upgrading to this version is *strongly recommended* if you use any networking features.

 Note that contrarily to 3.0 which can download the export templates for you automatically, with 2.1 you still need to [download the .tpz file](https://github.com/godotengine/godot-builds/releases/2.1.5-Godot_v2.1.5-stable_export_templates.tpz) manually and use it to install templates within the editor.